zombieCraig/DartRPG/memory-bank/systemPatterns.md

 - Structured storage keys for organizing data
 - Quest data is serialized as part of the Game object

-### Error Handling Approach
+### Error Handling and Logging Approach
-- Comprehensive logging system with different log levels
+- Comprehensive logging system with different log levels (debug, info, warning, error)
+- Always use the custom LoggingService instead of dart:developer or print statements
-- In-app log viewer for debugging
+- In-app log viewer for debugging with filterable log levels
-- Try-catch blocks around critical operations
+- Try-catch blocks around critical operations with proper error logging
-- User-friendly error messages
+- User-friendly error messages for end users

 ### UI Architecture
 - Screen-based navigation using Flutter's `Navigator`